 - Move - Allows you to move your list to different folders.

 - Copy - Allows you to create an empty list with the same structure or copy the structure and all records.

 - Create a Segment - Allows you to create segments of your list.

-- Generate A/B Splits - Allows you to rceate A/B split test based on segments of randomly selected contacts in your list.
+- Generate A/B Splits - Allows you to create A/B split test based on segments of randomly selected contacts in your list.

-- Import/Export - Allows you to export your list as either Excel or CSV format,
+- Import/Export - Allows you to export your list in either Excel or CSV format.

 - Mailings to List - Allows you to send a message to the list, show mailings to the list, run a domains report, or count active contacts in the list.

 - Delete - This option removes your list and all the records from your Act-On account.
 If the records exist in multiple lists, they will be deleted only from the list you specified.